Pranab-JD/LeXInt/README.md

 Exponential Rosenbrock (EXPRB) and Exponential Propagation Iterative Runge-Kutta (EPIRK) methods use the Leja interpolation method to compute the $\varphi_l(z)$ functions.
 For homogenous linear PDEs, one can get the ***exact*** solution (in time) by directly computing the matrix exponential using the functions ``real_Leja_exp`` and/or ``imag_Leja_exp``, whereas for nonhomogenous linear PDEs, one can use ``real_Leja_phi_nl`` and/or ``imag_Leja_phi_nl``.

-Examples for constant and adaptive (or variable) step size implementation for the Leja-based exponential integrators can be found in *Python -> Test -> Constant_test.py* or *Adaptive_test.py*.
+Examples for constant and adaptive (or variable) step size implementation for the Leja-based exponential integrators can be found in *Python &rarr Test &rarr Constant_test.py* or *Adaptive_test.py*.
 Test problems considered include the Burgers' equation and the Allen-Cahn equation.
 To add other problems, simply define the relevant *RHS_function* and the initial condition(s).
 To run scripts, use the following commands: `python3 Constant_test.py` or `python3 Adaptive_test.py`.
-Further details on technical aspects can be found in Python -> Technical_details.md.
+Further details on technical aspects can be found in *Python &rarr Technical_details.md*.

 ## Requirements
 - Python 3.10 (or later)